- Find a Therapist

 Contact Jonathan Wai, Ph.D.

-Finding the Next Einstein: Why Smart is Relative discusses research findings in areas such as intelligence, creativity, psychology and education, touches upon multiple issues surrounding the identification and development of intellectual and creative talent, and explores how these issues might be relevant to what's going on in the world.
+Finding the Next Einstein: Why Smart is Relative discusses research findings and ideas that touch upon multiple issues surrounding the identification and development of talent, and explores how these issues might be relevant to what's going on in the world.

 Research Papers by Jonathan Wai, Ph.D.